NoahKise/movie-database/README.md

 * Create TVShow Entity with relationship to Actor (and Genre?)
 Have streaming service as a property of TVShow
 * Checkbox if watched movie "Mark as seen"
 * CSS Styling - cards for detail pages?
+* Make API call on home page for giphy

 ## Known Bugs
 - in Edit Film, the 24 hr clock is displayed.